kenshaw/wallgrab/README.md

 # wallgrab

-A quick util to grab Apple's wallpapers.
+A quick util to grab Apple Aerial wallpapers.

 ## Using